Benjamin - Picture a day like this, at the Opéra Comique in Paris

 The almost clinical directing avoids too-obvious pathos, making the central Aria all the more striking.
 The acting is crisp and fresh, and though the successive vignettes leave little time for character development, it manages to achieve it, in particular through subtle, changing facial expressions and eye movements that reminded me of Bob Wilson’s work.
 I was glad to be near the front., as this detail must have been lost on people sitting farther away.
 In motion, for example, Cameron Shahbazi’s face is fascinating, as anyone interested can see by visiting his Instagram account.

 Once, nearly twenty years ago, I likened the arias strung together in a Händel opera to the collection of precious objets d’art in the Galerie d’Apollon at the Louvre.
 ‘Each one is different, they are all very precious, and each is its own perfect little world.’
 I was reminded of that by George Benjamin’s score.
 It calls for about twenty musicians, but considerably more instruments: the wind players, for example, switch to basset horn, tenor and bass recorders, bass flute, bass and contrabass clarinet, and contrabassoon.
 These low, velvety sounds contrast with the sparkle of piccolo and piccolo trumpet, whip-cracks, cymbals and bells, harp and celeste.
 Like those objets d’art, the music is exquisitely crafted, ‘gold and silver, porphyry, jade, rock crystal, lapis lazuli and more’ as I wrote two decades back, ‘expertly and imaginatively wrought into a coherent, deeply satisfying form.’
-And, also like Händel’s, Benjamin’s music cleaves ingeniously to the text, sometimes, despite the sad subject-matter, wittily underscoring the character’s failings and disappointments.
+And, also like Händel’s, Benjamin’s music cleaves ingeniously to the text, sometimes, despite the sad subject-matter, wittily underscoring the characters' failings and disappointments.

 The Paris cast sing as if the parts had been written expressly to suit their voices.
-Which they had, as (apart from the orchestra) this run reunited, under the composer’s sure han, the original performers, all excellent, from the Aix premiere.
+Which they had, as (apart from the orchestra) this run reunited, under the composer’s sure hand, the original performers, all excellent, from the Aix premiere.
 Beate Mordal’s bright, crisp lyric soprano interacted nicely with Cameron Shahbazi’s grainier, more insinuating sound, just right for those ‘bad-boy’ baroque parts like Tolomeo, which he sings.
 John Brancy offers a firm, clear baritone and a handsome, engaging presence.
 Anna Prohaska’s multi-hued soprano contrasts well with Marianne Crebassa’s stoic straightforwardness.
 But Crebassa, on stage from beginning to end, obviously plays the central role, both dramatically and vocally.
 Her dark, rich, complex timbre, with undertones of old British contraltos, fills the house in a way few voices do.
 A triumph of contained vehemence.

 Picture a day like this is, however, more an opera of ideas and (sometimes wrenching) emotions, than of action.
 That's one of the reasons I think it’s less likely to be a ‘popular hit’ than Written on Skin, compared to which its ‘fable’ format, its string of brief scenes, is relatively static.
 Also, while Benjamin’s skilful score glows, glitters, sighs, burbles and occasionally screams, it does so largely at La Fontaine’s ‘allure de sénateur’: a senatorial pace.
 You get little sense of varying tempo, more of a trance-inducing regularity.
 Any longer might have been too much.